 Yeah, sure.
 We like that.

-I cringe as I type it.
-But I leave it, let it be.
-Anything else would require thinking and there’s a rule I have which is to allow everything that’s happening.
-And what’s happening is that there’s a blizzard inside my head, a frantic snowstorm in words, sentences and paragraphs pelting down from voices I hear that are me, are mine—at least I am told—am reassured.
-And since there’s no editing of a snowstorm, no going back and telling it to be something else, to fall from the sky any differently, the Mean Team it is.
+Ever since Mara there’s been a blizzard inside my head, a frenetic snowstorm in words.
+Sentences and paragraphs and pages pelting down from the sky and now voices too.
+I’m told this is me, all mine, reassured I’m not psychotic.
+So I allow it, this storm to rage on because in truth I like storms, love snow.
+And since there’s no editing of a snow storm, no going back and telling it to be something else, to fall from the sky any differently, the Mean Team it is.